vladigt9/agglomerative-clustering/README.md

 - **Step 6:** Repeat until **n-1** clusters have been found.

 ## Matrix Class
-In latest update a Matrix class was added, which flattens a matrix from nested vectors (``std::vector<std::vector<T>>``) to a 1D vector (``std::vector<T>``).
-It also includes basic matrix operations such as addition, substraction and matrix-matrix multiplication.
-All of them where implemented using the BLAS library.
+In the latest update, a Matrix class was added, which flattens a matrix from nested vectors (``std::vector<std::vector<T>>``) to a 1D vector (``std::vector<T>``).
+It also includes basic matrix operations such as addition, subtraction and matrix-matrix multiplication.
+All of them were implemented using the BLAS library.

 ## Conclusion